vmware/weathervane/doc/userDocs/usersGuide.md

 #### Configuration Sizes<a name="configuration-sizes"></a>

-Weathervane supports multiple configuration sizes: `micro`, `xsmall`, `small2`, and `small2-applimit2`.
+Weathervane supports multiple configuration sizes: `micro`, `xsmall`, and `small3`.
 Each size corresponds
 to a fixed configuration of the Weathervane Auction application and an appropriate number of workload driver nodes.
-The `xsmall` configuration size supports a larger user load than the `micro` configuration size, and `small2` supports a larger load than `xsmall`.
+The `xsmall` configuration size supports a larger user load than the `micro` configuration size, and `small3` supports a larger load than `xsmall`.
 Using a larger configuration may allow you to come closer to maxing out the capabilities of your cluster.
 A different configuration size may also be more representative of production applications to be deployed on the cluster under test.
-Note that the `small` configuration size, included in the initial release of Weathervane 2.0, has been removed in favor of the `small2` configuration.
+Note that the `small` configuration size, included in the initial release of Weathervane 2.0, has been removed in favor of the `small2` configuration; also, the `small2` and `small2-applimit2` configuration sizes were deprecated in version 2.1.1.

-The primary distinction between the `small2` and `small2-applimit2` configurations is the size of the cpu requests and limits for the application server pod(s).
-In all of the configurations, the application server is the first pod to become CPU bound, and so the limit specified for this pod affects the performance capability of the configuration.
-In the `small2` configuration, the application server pod has cpu requests and limits of 1500mcores, or 1.5 CPU cores.
-With `small2-applimit2`, the application server pod has cpu requests and limits of 2000mcores, or 2 CPU cores.
-Because the `small2-applimit2` configuration requests a whole number of CPU cores it is assigned to the Kubernetes guaranteed QoS class.
-This configuration is appropriate for tests involving the Kubernetes CPU Manager.

 You can select a configuration size using the parameter `configurationSize`.